HaxeFlixel/flixel-docs/documentation/01_tutorial/06-5-creating-a-tilemap.html.md

 title: "5 - Creating a Tilemap"
 ```

 Now it's time to make some maps for the player to move around in!
-To do this, we're going to use a tool called Ogmo Editor.
-Ogmo is a free tile map editor that works very nicely with HaxeFlixel.
-For this part of the tutorial, we're just going to use a simple 2-tile Tilesheet with a tile for Walls and a tile for Floors.
+To do this, we're going to use a tool called _Ogmo Editor_.
+Ogmo is a free tilemap editor that works very nicely with HaxeFlixel.
+For this part of the tutorial, we're just going to use a simple 2-tile tilesheet with a tile for walls and a tile for floors.

 You can make your own, with 16x16 pixel tiles, or use this one: